Reporting Guidelines for COVID-19

 - All laboratory-confirmed COVID-19 cases and COVID-19-associated deaths must be reported by healthcare providers.

-- All positive and negative SARS-CoV-2 test results (including serology tests that have an Emergency Use Authorization from the U.S. Food and Drug Administration) must be reported by laboratories.
+- All positive and negative SARS-CoV-2 test results (including antigen and serology tests that have an Emergency Use Authorization from the U.S. Food and Drug Administration) must be reported by laboratories.

-Healthcare providers must report all laboratory confirmed cases of COVID-19* and all deaths caused by or related to COVID-19 according to the standard reporting process: Disease Reporting Requirements for Health Care Providers.
+Healthcare providers must report all laboratory confirmed cases of COVID-19* (including cases with positive antigen results) and all deaths caused by or related to COVID-19 according to the standard reporting process: Disease Reporting Requirements for Health Care Providers.

 All laboratory confirmed COVID-19 cases* must be reported by healthcare providers within one day.